Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/october-is-domestic-violence-awareness-month-1.md

 url = "/battery/october-domestic-violence-awareness-month/"

 +++
 [Domestic violence](http://sevenslegal.com/) affects millions across the world.
 Bringing awareness to the issue is one the main ways to defeat this terrible problem.
-That’s why Octoer has been declared [Domestic Violence Awareness Month](http://sevenslegal.com/).
+That’s why October has been declared [Domestic Violence Awareness Month](http://sevenslegal.com/).

 ## October is Domestic Violence Awareness Month